JetSetIlly/test7800/README.md

 The ultimate plan is to combine this 7800 emulation with [Gopher2600](https://github.com/JetSetIlly/Gopher2600).
 However, it is proving to be a convenient stand-alone emulator and so is being released for general consumption.
 The integration with Gopher2600 will happen but probably not any time soon.

+#### Performace

+Because the emulator is currently only a test for future ideas it has not been written with performance in mind.
+No optimisation or perfomance analysis has been performed, with the exception of the automated use of profile guided optimisation.
+None-the-less, the emulator should run well on reasonably modern hardware.
+For comparison purposes, the development machine has an `i3-3225` CPU running at 3.30GHz.

 ### Resources Used

 References to "7800 Software Guide" in comments are referring to [this wiki page](https://7800.8bitdev.org/index.php/7800_Software_Guide).
 This wiki is part of a larger set of 7800 related articles: [Atari 7800 Development Wiki Home](https://7800.8bitdev.org/index.php/Main_Page)